The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Tetrodotoxin

-Puffer fish meat contains deadly tetrodotoxin
+Fugu fish contains deadly tetrodotoxin

-Terrible leaf climber producing batrachotoxin
+A terrible leaf climber that produces batrachotoxin

 Castor beans containing ricin

 The toxicity of ricin is 6 times higher than that of potassium cyanide.
 Of course, this substance is used as a weapon.
-The most resonant case of its use is the murder of the Bulgarian dissident Georgy Markov.
+The most resonant case of its use is the murder of the Bulgarian dissident Georgiy Markov.